How To Prepare a Heat Map Data Visualizations Presentation

 US Census data shown in a Choropleth heatmap

-The map uses a data-driven Excel provided by the template.
-The census data was loaded into the Excel sheet.
+The map uses a data-driven Excel provided by the presentation template.
+The Census data was loaded into the Excel sheet.
 Then we placed the map in the PowerPoint presentation, just dragging and dropping.

 a Excel spreadsheet with data to generate a choropleth heatmap